bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 13. Click “Target Path” and navigate to the location you saved “BuildtheDock.sh”
 14. Check “Package the Target at /Library/Scripts”
 15. Check “RunAtLoad”
-16. Click “Create PKG” and name it “buildadockagent.pkg”
+16. Click “Create PKG”, name it “buildadockagent” and save it to your Downloads (or some other location you can access) Verify it created successfully in this location.
-17. Upload the PKG you just created to Jamf.
+17. Upload "buildadockagent.pkg" to Jamf.

 **Create a bash script to run the launch agent as the current user**